tomhendra/courses/11-master-the-coding-interview/README.md

 - Show you wat to grow.
 - Demonstrate why you are the best.
 - Mention key words in the job description.
-- Tell them that you specifically searched companies and found this one interesting because if the type of work they do.
+- Tell them that you specifically searched companies and found this one interesting because of the type of work they do.
 - You'd be great for this job because you have worked with some of their problems in the past.
 - Always try to use the four heroes.